-Ten foods to stock up on during self-isolation (without stockpiling or panic buying)
+Ten pantry staples on a budget to stock up on during self-isolation

+With panic buying clearing supermarket shelves, we all need pantry staples on a budget.
 We’ve all seen the news and it’s scary.
 Covid-19, or coronavirus, has spread.
 We don’t fully know what we’re dealing with and the world seems to have changed in a heartbeat.
 Most of us are self-isolating, or at least social distancing.
-It’s going to be tough as restaurants and cafes are largely empty, as are supermarket shelves.

 I’m scared too.
 I’m worried about an impending nappy shortage (will 2020 see the rise of cloth nappies?), and even whether we’ll get fresh milk.
 It’s times like this I wish we were self-sufficient, or even lived on a farm.
 Alas, we’re urban dwellers.